Qualities of a Competent Estate Planning Attorney

 In California, the good news is, the fee is set by statute, so what an attorney is paid will be based on the value of the estate.
 Therefore, the best thing you can do is to hire the right attorney.
 Now that we have the Internet, it’s more possible than ever to investigate attorneys, to see their experience and qualifications, to see if there are referrals, whether or not they have state bar complaints, or been sued; what you really want to find out is whether or not the attorney is competent, so do your due diligence.
+Be sure to contact Steve Bliss, your choice for an estate planning attorney in: San Diego, Temecula & Wildomar.

 Another thing people should do, but often forget, is to verify that the attorney has malpractice insurance, because if they make a mistake, you want to make sure you can recover on the claim.
 So, use the Internet, get referral and investigate; make sure you’re hiring the right person for the job.
 Don’t hire a family law lawyer to handle your probate, for the same reason you shouldn’t hire a probate lawyer to handle your divorce.